-CIO interview: Stihl's Therese Chakour-West
+CIO interview: STIHL's Therese Chakour-West

 CIO: What are some of the lessons learned from all of the travel?

 CW: The biggest takeout is the relationships that you develop when you spend time with your colleagues around the globe.
 The other thing you learn is how the culture of the organisation is consistent, even though a global organisation.
 And there’s really an element of the local culture.
-As a family company, we’re still completely private, owned by the Stihl family, and that culture of hospitality and looking after your guests, and your people, is consistent everywhere I’ve been.
+As a family company, we’re still completely private, owned by the STIHL family, and that culture of hospitality and looking after your guests, and your people, is consistent everywhere I’ve been.

-CIO: What have you learned culturally about Stihl?
+CIO: What have you learned culturally about STIHL?

 CW.
 I’ve learned the culture not only in the countries I’ve visited, but also how the Stihl culture really flows from Germany down to all of the subsidiaries.
 I picked that up in my first year when I first started all those years ago.
 I spent five weeks in Germany.
 I had someone go out to dinner with me every night.
 The weekends we travelled around and I saw Munich and Heidelberg.
 I went to Strasbourg.
 I travelled around with my colleagues.
 They showed me Germany.
 I always felt like this real sense of hospitality.
 It’s a culture I’ve not experienced anywhere else.